KelvinTegelaar/CIPP/docs/general/faq.md

 <details>
 <summary>

-## Why can't I get details for a particular tenant / any tenants?
+## Why can't I get details for a particular tenant / any tenants? {#specific-tenant-issues}

 </summary>